fabiogaiera/nasdaq-stocks-volatility/README.md

-# Volatility of Apple and Microsoft stocks during 2020 - 2024
+# Volatility of Nasdaq stocks during 2020 - 2023